MansiMore99/Fitness-ChatBot-using-LLM-on-Google-Cloud-Platform/README.md

 # fitnessGroot - Personalized Fitness Chatbot

 Want to build a Personalized ChatBot?
-This project will show how to make your own custom chatbot using Vertex AI Agent Builder and Dialogflow on GCP!
+This project shows how to make your own custom chatbot using Vertex AI Agent Builder and Dialogflow on GCP!
 Train it on your data for a more informative and user-friendly experience.
 My **fitnessGroot**, is an AI-powered chatbot developed using a Google AI agent with a large language model such as Gemini 1.0 pro on the Google Cloud Platform 🌐.
 It provides personalized fitness information, including workout recommendations 🏋️‍♂️, meal plans 🍽️ as per the prompt.

 <img width="1375" alt="Screenshot 2024-10-04 at 2 24 06 PM" src="https://github.com/user-attachments/assets/39043473-22b3-426f-9531-c1df5b141ed8">